dasiths/dasiths.github.io/_posts/2026-06-10-the-errand-agentic-delegation.md

 Saying your name is just a *claim*.
 It is only a statement.
 Some other kid could walk in, say he's Sam, and walk off with goods charged to Mom's tab.
 A name proves nothing on its own.
 And remember, because it's all on credit, a convincing fake doesn't just grab one loaf and run.
 He can keep charging Mom's account until somebody catches on.

 What Sam needs is some way to prove he's actually *him*, something an impostor can't fake just by overhearing the errand.
-Think of it like this: Sam signs his name on the receipt, and Mr. Patel checks that signature against the one on Sam's ID card, the card issued by a trusted ID office, not something Sam printed himself.
+Think of it like this: when Sam makes his request, he signs it on the spot, and Mr. Patel checks that signature against the one on Sam's ID card, the card issued by a trusted ID office, not something Sam printed himself.
 Saying "I'm Sam" is free; *producing Sam's signature and having it match the card* is not.
 The ID card is the reference everyone can check against, and only the real Sam can produce a matching signature on the spot.

 (The real version is even stronger than a handwritten signature, which a determined forger could trace.
 The software equivalent can't be copied even by someone who has watched Sam sign a hundred times: anyone can *check* a signature, but only the real Sam can *produce* one.
 That idea matters because the rest builds on it.)